dptole/test-coveralls/README.md

 Testing coveralls.

-Lessons learned by when creating this repo:
+Lessons learned when creating this repo:

-- Code coverage helps to increase the stability of production environments.
+- [Code coverage][code-coverage-url] helps devs increase the stability of production code.
 - Companies will run from it like the devil.

 How to